-Table 1 Descriptions of the dataQF codes for quality flagging 18 Figure 1 tebra Generic aquatic site layout for lakes, river and wadeable streams, with macroinver- ate sampling locations in red 5 Figure 2 Generic aquatic site layout for lakes with zooplankton sampling locations in red. $\ $.
-6 time Schematic of the applications used by field technicians to enter macroinvertebrate data.
+Table 1 Descriptions of the dataQF codes for quality flagging 18 Figure 1 tebra Generic aquatic site layout for lakes, river and wadeable streams, with macroinver- ate sampling locations in red 5 Figure 2 Generic aquatic site layout for lakes with zooplankton sampling locations in red. $\ $ .
+6 Figure 3 field time gree Schematic of the applications used by field technicians to enter macroinvertebrate data.
 Boxes with a gray header indicate general information that is filled out one per sampling event (bout), and applies to all of the subsequent data.
-The boxes in n indicate data that are populated for each stream transect and point collected 16 per s Schematic of the applications used by field technicians to enter zooplankton field Boxes with a gray header indicate general information that is filled out one time sampling event (bout), and applies to all of the subsequent data.
+The boxes in n indicate data that are populated for each stream transect and point collected 16 Figure 4 data per s indic Schematic of the applications used by field technicians to enter zooplankton field Boxes with a gray header indicate general information that is filled out one time ampling event (bout), and applies to all of the subsequent data.
 The boxes in green ate data that are populated for each stream transect and point collected.
 17